Skip to content

 Prerequisites

 To use these features, ensure you have multiple user accounts set up.
-Note that Windows 11 Home and Pro both support this, but some advanced settings require administrative access.
+Keep in mind that Windows 11 Home and Pro both support this feature, though you might need administrator privileges for certain advanced settings.

-The login screen is the primary way to switch.
-Simply click the account name on the bottom left to swap sessions.
+The login screen is usually the first place you’ll see this option.
+Click the account name on the bottom left to swap sessions.

 Windows 11 login screen showing account options for fast user switching